 106. Policy PW13 requires future development proposals to be in accordance with the Postwick with Witton Design Guidance and Codes.
-Evidence of how the design codes have been considered when developing proposals should be provided through a Design and Access Statement submitted as part of any planning application.
+Evidence of how the design codes have been considered when developing proposals should be submitted as part of any planning application.